danilovl/select-autocompleter-bundle/README.md

   prefix:   /select-autocomplete
 ```

-System default options for all autocompleters, which will be used if necessary.
+System default options for all autocompleters, which will be used when necessary.

 ```yaml
 # danilovl/select-autocompleter-bundle/src/Resources/config/default.yaml